-To get started, however, we recommend that you use temporary mailboxes we have set up for you on the mail server fuji.cs.williams.edu.
+You can use this program to connect to mailboxes we have set up for you on the mail server fuji.cs.williams.edu.
 You will connect to that server with the same username and password that you use to log in on our lab machines.
 These mailboxes are currently empty, and you will need to send yourself a few short pieces of mail to test out your program.
 Your address will have the form abc3@fuji.cs.williams.edu, where abc3 is replaced with your user name.